 The Nexium FDA package insert doesn’t have numbers about how common side effects are.

-More about Nexium side effects » Risk factors for serious side effects › Helicobacter pylori infection › Autoimmune disease › Being hospitalized › Antibiotic use › Osteoporosis › Age 50 or older › Using high medication doses › Long-term therapy (1 year or more) › Smoking › Use of other medications that weaken bones Detailed Aciphex (Rabeprazole) risks & warnings » › Helicobacter pylori infection › Autoimmune disease › Being hospitalized › Antibiotic use › Osteoporosis › Age 50 or older › Using high medication doses › Long-term therapy (1 year or more) › Smoking › Use of other medications that weaken bones Detailed Nexium (Esomeprazole) risks & warnings » Pregnancy category C FDA pregnancy category (Weigh risks vs. benefits)
+Prescription or OTC Available as Aciphex Nexium Used for (click to learn more) Aciphex Nexium Risk factors for serious side effects Aciphex Nexium › Helicobacter pylori infection › Autoimmune disease › Being hospitalized › Antibiotic use › Osteoporosis › Age 50 or older › Using high medication doses › Long-term therapy (1 year or more) › Smoking › Use of other medications that weaken bones Detailed Aciphex (Rabeprazole) risks & warnings » › Helicobacter pylori infection › Autoimmune disease › Being hospitalized › Antibiotic use › Osteoporosis › Age 50 or older › Using high medication doses › Long-term therapy (1 year or more) › Smoking › Use of other medications that weaken bones Detailed Nexium (Esomeprazole) risks & warnings » Pregnancy category Aciphex Nexium C FDA pregnancy category (Weigh risks vs. benefits)

 Research studies with animals found harmful effects on unborn babies.
 It hasn’t been properly studied in humans.
 The benefits might outweigh the risks even if you’re pregnant.
 Talk with your doctor.

 See the FDA package insert B FDA pregnancy category (Probably safe)

 Research studies with animals haven’t found a risk to unborn babies, but it hasn’t been properly studied in humans.

 See the FDA package insert